 There is a whole long island green with such diverse flora and fauna that is engulfed by the rushing rivers of the Isla Rio Cuale.
-Make sure to sip a margarita at one of the restaurants on the island and if you need to cool off take a dip in the river or even better, enjoy air conditioning at a so very special piano bar, the Iconic El Incanto Music Club.
+Make sure to sip a margarita at one of the restaurants on the island and if you need to cool off take a dip in the river or even better, enjoy air conditioning at a very special piano bar, the Iconic El Incanto Music Club.

 The Isla Cuale has 2 hanging wooden bridges that you must cross.
-But………don´t lose your balance.
+But…don´t lose your balance.

-The Isla Rio Cuale was originally considered for a play area almost half a century ago for the children of Puerto Vallarta.
+The Isla Rio Cuale was originally considered a play area almost half a century ago for the children of Puerto Vallarta.

 There is a Bronze John Houston monument located on the island.
-This monument was placed to mark the 25th anniversary of his movie “The Night of the Iguana” that was filmed at Mismaloya Beach.
+This monument was placed to mark the 25th anniversary of his movie “The Night of the Iguana” which was filmed at Mismaloya Beach.
 Make sure to take a selfie!

 Shopping, Shopping, Shopping!
-You will find some wonderful vendors selling some must have souvenirs and Mexican handicrafts.
+You will find some wonderful vendors selling some must-have souvenirs and Mexican handicrafts.